ng-docs/angular-cn/aio/content/guide/understanding-template-expr-overview.md

 ## Expression context

-Interpolated expressions have a context&mdash;a particular part of the application to which the expression belongs.
+Interpolated expressions have a context—a particular part of the application to which the expression belongs.
 Typically, this context is the component instance.

 In the following snippet, the expression `recommended` and the expression `itemImageUrl2` refer to properties of the `AppComponent`.